The Abbey School, Reading: History

-As of 2006, roughly 45% of entrants in the Upper Third (year 7) came from the Junior School.
-Also, students from other schools in Berkshire attended.
+As of 2006, roughly 45% of entrants in the Upper Three (year 7) came from the Junior School, with the remainder of the incoming year group being made up of students from other schools in Berkshire.

 Reports

 As an independent school, Ofsted do not perform inspections of the school.
 However, Ofsted have inspected the Early Years Centre.
-The independent schools Inspectorate performed an inspection on the whole school in 2002.
+The Independent Schools Inspectorate performed an inspection on the whole school in 2002.
 In 2004, Ofsted inspected the Early Years Centre only, that is, from ages 3 to 5.
 The Good Schools Guide produced a report on the Abbey in 2005.